-In the Red Centre you’ll discover the heart of Aboriginal culture 60,000 years in the making.
-Here in Central Australia, art, culture and tradition thrives in the arid desert landscape surrounding Alice Springs and Uluru.
+In the Red Centre you’ll discover the heart of Aboriginal culture more than 60,000 years in the making.
+Here in Central Australia, art, culture and tradition thrive in the arid desert landscape surrounding Alice Springs and Uluru.

 In Alice Springs and Uluru you’ll find Aboriginal-led tours, cultural experiences, art galleries, national parks and conservation reserves with deep connections to country and traditional customs.